malinlarsson/courses/Metagenomics/1711/tutorial.md

 Taxonomical classification for full genomes is not always easy for MAGs, often the 16S gene is missing as it assembles badly, and which other genes to use to for taxonomy is not always evident.
 One option is to take many genes and to make a tree.

-This solution is proposed by `phylophlan`, it has a reference tree based on a concatenation of reference genes, tries to find homologues of these genes in your bin, and then to fit  them into the reference tree.
+One tool implementing such a thing is `phylophlan`, it has a reference tree based on a concatenation of reference genes, tries to find homologues of these genes in your bin, and then to fit  them into the reference tree.

 > Install `phylophlan`